Diane Everett, Provost Faculty Fellow for Advising.

-J. Anthony (Tony) Abbott is the inaugural Provost Faculty Fellow for International Learning.
-Dr. Abbott’s specific responsibility is creating a full inventory and analysis of international and intercultural learning in collaboration with multiple constituencies across Stetson’s campuses and beyond.
-He works closely with the International Learning Committee, Campus Life and Student Success, the Office of Institutional Research & Effectiveness, WORLD: The David and Leighan Rinker Center for International Learning and the Office of International Education at the College of Law.
-Tony Abbott was a recent fellow of the 2016 ACE Institute for Leading Internationalization, a premier national program to assist individuals in developing effective strategic approaches to campus internationalization.
+J. Anthony (Tony) Abbott served the inaugural Provost Faculty Fellow for International Learning.
+Dr. Abbott’s specific responsibility focused on creating an inventory and analysis of international and intercultural learning in collaboration with multiple constituencies across Stetson’s campuses and beyond.
+As part of his work he developed a faculty international exchange resource guide and himself, participated in international faculty exchange in Spring 2018 at the Pädagogische Hochschule Freiburg in Germany.
+Tony Abbott was a fellow of the 2016 ACE Institute for Leading Internationalization, a premier national program to assist individuals in developing effective strategic approaches to campus internationalization.
 He is professor of geography and joined the Stetson community in 2005 after serving as assistant professor in the Department of Geography and Land Studies at Central Washington University.
 His teacher-scholar interests focus on diverse global issues including alternative energy and conservation, cultural and political ecology, GIS, sustainable agriculture and agricultural biodiversity, Latin America spaces and places, and William Bartram.

 Maria Rickling served as the inaugural Provost Faculty Fellow for First Year Seminars (FSEM).
 In this role, she worked closely with the offices of the Registrar, Campus Life and Student Success, the Brown Center for Faculty Innovation and Excellence, and the Office of Institutional Research & Effectiveness to deliver high quality FSEM courses.
 She was responsible for managing FSEM enrollment, developing and facilitating faculty development opportunities, course and program assessment.
 Dr. Rickling is an assistant professor of accounting in the School of Business Administration, whose research primarily concerns corporate governance and earnings management issues.